siddharthaxroy/test/content/principles/index.md

 [^2]: See the [HxA Way](https://heterodoxacademy.org/library/the-hxa-way/) for a guiding set of norms and values on pluralism, rigorous debate, constructive disagreement, and intellectual charity.

 [^3]: Read ["Anecdotes Are Not Reliable"](https://www.mcgill.ca/oss/article/tips-better-thinking-anecdotes-are-not-reliable) from McGill's Jonathan Jarry.

+[^4] Brandeis' Eve Marder in her [eLife article](https://elifesciences.org/articles/66850) describes the pursuit of "truth even unto its innermost parts" and the professional need for "challenging anyone who spreads falsehoods," the corollary of which is others will (and should) challenge our own claims.